Get the Skills to Become a Project Management Professional

 Four Day Week

-Davis College supports your life schedule, which is why classes only run Monday through Thursday.
+Davis University supports your life schedule, which is why classes only run Monday through Thursday.
 By having a shorter class week you can balance your schedule more easily, letting you focus on completing your program.
 You can relax knowing that you have an extra day every week to accommodate whatever obstacles life throws your way.

 Externship and Career Services

-Near the end of your training at Davis College, you will complete an externship, giving you the workplace confidence you need to pursue your career goals.
+Near the end of your training at Davis University, you will complete an externship, giving you the workplace confidence you need to pursue your career goals.
 Your externship will let you apply your new Project Management skills, and help you gain relevant work experience.

-Davis College is dedicated to your employment success and provides you with resources to help you achieve a rewarding career.
+Davis University is dedicated to your employment success and provides you with resources to help you achieve a rewarding career.
 The Career Services Office is your link to the Toledo business community.
 You will have access to resume writing strategies, portfolio development, job search techniques, and more.

 Financial Aid Support